patrickkunka/movie-browser/README.md

 ## Notes

-- All source code is 100% my own work.
+- All source code is 100% my own work and written from scratch for the project.
 As well as taking inspiration from several popular front-end frameworks and tools, some ideas have also been adapted from my work on [Colony](https://www.wearecolony.com)'s CortexJS framework.
 These include the "layout tree" idea, and the declarative component event-binding pattern.

 - One console log has been left in (at `./src/generic/StateManager.js#L94`) to indicate which actions are being applied to the application state and when.

 - The entire application including all generic components is **55KB** minified (**9KB** GZipped).

-- At present, the application has been built for and tested on the latest version of Chrome only.
+- At present, the application has been built for and tested on the latest version of Chrome only (desktop and mobile).
 Wider browser support could be easily enabled via the addition of the necessary polyfills (e.g. fetch) and CSS autoprefixing.

 - The original intention was for the "movie" view to be accessible by slug (e.g. `/:movieSlug/`) for nicer human readable URLs.
 However, it seems that the TMDB `/movies` API can only be queried by ID, hence the `/:id/` URL structure.